mezo-org/musd/docs/rfc-microloans.md

 **Note:** The collateral amount required to open a microloan must meet a minimum CR that is higher than the MUSD minimum (exact amount TBD).
 - The system adds the collateral to its main trove and increases the main trove’s debt by the requested amount.
 - The system sends the borrowed MUSD to the user and creates a MicroTrove to track their collateral and debt.
-- In addition to the amount borrowed, an origination fee will be added to the user's initial debt.
+- In addition to the amount borrowed, an issuance fee will be added to the user's initial debt.
 - An ongoing fixed interest rate will be also be charged on the user's debt.

 #### Closing a Microloan